Menno Bartels

 Teaching

-As a PhD-TA candidate I have participated as an instructor for the following courses (at TU/e):
+I have participated as an instructor for the following courses (at TU/e):

 Throughout my studies I have been a teaching assistant for the following courses (at Radboud University):